10 Mistakes Indian Parents make

 Every tantrum is a teachable moment and taking this opportunity to instill independence is beneficial in the long run.
 You won’t become a tiger parent saying NO to your child occasionally, slowly getting them to work towards their wishes themselves.
 Tantrums turn into goals when they see every desire isn’t fulfilled easily and automatically.

-- Hyper Focussed on grades and academics
+4. Hyper Focused on grades and academics

 Academics are important no doubt but ensuring your child participates in extra-curricular is also important.
 Such activities push kids past their academics.
 It’s perfectly okay to let your kid develop interests outside their academics.